Cocodog2014/thor/START.md

-# 🔨 Thor - Norse Mythology Manager
+# 🔨 Thor – Developer Quick Start (Windows)

-## Quick Start Guide (4 Simple Steps)

-Follow these steps IN ORDER to start the Thor application:
+This guide gets the dev stack up quickly on Windows with Anaconda and Docker.
+It uses Redis (Docker), Postgres (Docker), Django (conda), and Vite/React.

+Prereqs
+- Docker Desktop (Windows 11)
+- Anaconda/Miniconda (an env that you actually use, e.g., Thor_inv or ThorBot)
+- Node.js 18+ (for the frontend) – npm will prompt to install if missing
+- Optional: Cloudflare Tunnel (cloudflared) to expose HTTPS in dev

 ## Step 1: Start Redis (Docker)
 Redis powers the live quote bus.
-Use Docker Desktop on Windows 11.

 ```powershell
 # From A:\Thor (repo root)